bracesproul/awesome-langgraphjs/README.md

 The projects listed below are built by the LangGraph.js community.

-- [Build a Blockchain AI Agent with Hedera + LangGraph (Workshop)](https://github.com/hedera-dev/hedera-ai-agent-workshop-langgraph) - Covers the following: Basic setup, tool calling, emulating an agent, adding chat, agent kit, MCP, human-in-the-loop

 > [!IMPORTANT]
 > We're looking for more projects!
 If you have a project that you think would be helpful to the LangGraph.js community, please open a pull request to add it to this list!

+- [Build a Blockchain AI Agent with Hedera + LangGraph (Workshop)](https://github.com/hedera-dev/hedera-ai-agent-workshop-langgraph) - Covers the following: Basic setup, tool calling, emulating an agent, adding chat, agent kit, MCP, human-in-the-loop
+- [Order Entry Voice Agent ](https://github.com/ConceptCodes/ai-order-entry) - A conversational AI voice agent designed for fast-food order entry.

 # YouTube Videos